-It has been a long time after my last post.
-Between both, so many things happened to the entire world which no one could never expect.
-If you are among the one reading this post on your mobile phone in a public place then please don’t ever hesitate to wear a mask.
+It has been a long time since my last post.
+Between both, so many things happened to the entire world that no one could ever expect.
+If you are among the ones reading this post on your mobile phone in a public place then please don't ever hesitate to wear a mask.
 Thanks.

-So during this lockdown I know there are many job losses to production industry mostly and some more has happened.
-The unemployment rate has also peaked to a new extension.
+So during this lockdown I know there are many job losses in the production industry mostly and some more have happened.
+The unemployment rate has also peaked to a new extent.
 So lost of my friends started to ask this question to me.

 There is always a chance to do it.
 If you are ready to invest more time in that with a good online tutor.
 So if you are ready to do it then this post will guide you throughout the process of learning.

 So if you learn at least one language with a clear understanding then it is much easier to learn other languages too.
-You can do it in like 3 months or less.
+You can do it in like three months or less.
 Only if you have a clear understanding of what you do.
 The reason why it is so easy to migrate will be in another post.
-Until then have a safe time.
+Until then, have a safe time.